Deep learning architectures for nonlinear operator functions and nonlinear inverse problems: Introduction

 We focus our attention on \emph{nonlinear operator functions}, meaning nonlinear functions whose input consists of linear operators, and whose structure consists of a holomorphic function of an operator composed with a very regular function.
 This type of function structure is found in a variety of existing solution procedures for nonlinear inverse problems arising from hyperbolic PDEs.
-The model problem is reconstruction of, or ``imaging'' the unknown speed {\mtext $c = c(x)$} of waves inside a body from boundary measurements.
-In this problem, the body is probed by multiple boundary sources, $h_0$, generating waves; the waves that come back are measured at the boundary.
-The boundary measurements corresponding to an operator $h \mapsto {\mtext \Lambda_c}(h)$, and the inverse problem of determining $c$ from ${\mtext \Lambda_c}$ is highly nonlinear.
+The model problem is reconstruction of, or ``imaging'' the unknown speed {\mtext $c = c(x)$} of waves inside a body, based on from boundary measurements.
+In this problem, the body is probed by multiple boundary sources, $h$, generating waves; the waves that come back are measured at the boundary.
+The boundary measurements corresponding to an operator ${\fmtext \Lambdamapc}:h \mapsto {\fmtext \Lambdamapc}(h)$, and the inverse problem of determining $c$ from ${\fmtext \Lambdamapc}$ is highly nonlinear.
 This inverse problem has been extensively studied, e.g. in \cite{Anderson,belishev1987approach,belishev1992reconstruction,KKL,Katchalov,lassasDuke,LiuOksanen,Oksanen,StU,SU,U} and the stability of the solution with data containing errors is considered in \cite{AlessandiniSylverster,Anderson,bellassoued2010stability}.
-The inverse problems for wave equation with given boundary measurements $\Lambda_c$ corresponds to the case when we observe the complete wave patterns on the boundary.
-This inverse problem is closely related to the inverse travel time problem where only the first arrival times of the waves are observed, see \cite{burago2010boundary,lassas2003semiglobal,PestovUhlmann,stefanov2008boundary,stefanov2016boundary,U}

-{\mtext We emphasize that even though the underlying physical system, for example, the wave equation, is a linear equation, the inverse problem of finding the coefficient function of this equation is a non-linear problem.} {\mtext In general, we consider ${\mtext \Lambda_c}$ as data given to us and denote it by ${\mtext \Lambda_c} = {\mtext \Lambda}$.}
+The inverse problems for the wave equation with given boundary measurements $\Lambdamapc$ corresponds to the case when we observe the complete wave patterns on the boundary.
+This inverse problem is closely related to the inverse travel time problem where only the first arrival times of the waves are observed, see \cite{burago2010boundary,lassas2003semiglobal,PestovUhlmann,stefanov2008boundary,stefanov2016boundary,U}.
+Even though the underlying physical system, for example, the wave equation, is a linear equation, the inverse problem of finding the coefficient function of this equation is a non-linear problem. {\mtext In general, we consider ${\fmtext \Lambdamapc}$ as data given to us and denote it by ${\fmtext \Lambdamap} = {\fmtext \Lambdamapc}$.}